Labour ‘can’t sugarcoat fact things aren’t going well’, Lucy Powell says

 Labour “can’t sugarcoat the fact that things aren’t going well” in government, Lucy Powell has said as voting for the party’s new deputy leader begins.

-The ballot for the contest between former Commons leader Ms Powell and Education Secretary Bridget Phillipson opens on Wednesday, with the result to be announced on October 25.
+The ballot for the contest between former Commons leader Ms Powell and education secretary Bridget Phillipson opens on Wednesday, with the result to be announced on 25 October.

 Speaking at a rally with members in east London on Tuesday, Ms Powell said the party needs to start telling “a stronger story about the purpose of the Labour Government”.